saorinsandro/ds-ml-portfolio/README.md

 # Data Science Portfolio

-This repository containing my portfolio of data science projects for self learning and improve my skills with Data Science and Machine Learning.
+This repository containing my portfolio of data science and machine learning projects.

 ## Projects

 - [Real or Not Real?
-NLP with Disasters Tweets](https://github.com/saorinsandro/data-science-portfolio/blob/master/Real_or_Not_NLP_with_Disaster_Tweets.ipynb): A model to predict which Tweets mention real disasters using Natural Language Processing and some ML Models.<br />
+NLP with Disasters Tweets](https://github.com/saorinsandro/ds-ml-portfolio/blob/master/Real_or_Not_NLP_with_Disaster_Tweets.ipynb): My first ML project where I developed a model to predict which Tweets mention real disasters using Natural Language Processing and some ML Models.<br />
   <br />**Highlights from this project:**
   <br />- Preprocessing tweets data with text preprocessing pipeline using some NLTK tools;
   <br />- Transforming the data with TfIdfVectorizer;